The views expressed by the host of this program documented to me the screws coming loose here.

 A bunch of people have run the numbers.

-The truth is if you look at all of the numbers post-election, state by state, group by group, gender by gender, orientation by orientation, however, you want to divvy it, what you will find if everything stayed the same except Mitt Romney got 70% of the Hispanic vote.
+The truth is, if you look at all of the numbers post-election, state by state, group by group, gender by gender, orientation by orientation, however you want to divvy it, what you will find, if everything stayed the same, except Mitt Romney got 70% of the Hispanic vote, he still would not have won the election.

-He would not have won the popular vote, and he would not have won the electoral college vote.
+He would not have won the popular vote, and he would not have won the Electoral College vote.

 And yet they persist in thinking at the Republican establishment that they don't have a prayer unless they get the Hispanic vote.

-It's it's it's pandering, I think.
+It's pandering, I think.

-And that but how they miss.
+And how they miss.

 I mean, you would think these are people who do want to win elections, right?